 - Corrections made only to grammar, spelling and vocabulary

 - Corrections made as in 2 and document edited for flow, accuracy and sense (this is known as copyediting)

 - Any of the above with explanations of changes made as well

 Generally most people ask for me to correct and edit their document.
 If you require it, I will use track changes* which keeps a record of all the changes I've made, so you can see.
 I can also provide detailed explanations of the changes I made and why.
 Obviously this takes longer and so costs a bit more.

-You will get the document with all the changes recorded in it if required (you will need to have your own copy of Word or Libre Office Writer in order to see this - please state clearly when ordering that you want track changes enabled).
+You will get the document with all the changes recorded in it if required (you will need to have your own copy of Word or other compatible word processing software in order to see this - please state clearly when ordering that you want track changes enabled).
 I am sure you will be happy with my recommendations (corrections) but having the changes recorded and your original document allows you to choose to revert to part or all of the original if you wish to.

 Why Bother with Proofreading?

 In these days of spelling and grammar checkers, some people wonder what the point is of paying a professional to correct their work or copy for them.
 Unfortunately there is a world of difference between correct spelling and grammar and what these checkers can achieve.
 Look for example at the amount of spell checked documents that retain American English.
 That's not really giving a great impression if you are a UK site, author, service or student.
 Grammar checkers are frequently wrong and do not account for sense and flow of documents.
 And checking your spelling isn't going to weed out mistakes like mixing up there, their and there.
 If you are an author, bad grammar and spelling makes your work less attractive to agents and publishers.
 Why let your brilliant story be ruined or even immediately passed over when it could so easily be put right?
 If you have any doubts about the correctness of your written work, in order to maximise your impact on your readers, you cannot go wrong by getting your work checked over by a professional.